easyquery/Net4Samples/README.md

 To implement this scenario we used a totally different approach.
 The page which is responsible for the implementation of this scenario is available at `Views/Order/Orders.cshtml`.
 The only widget added on that page is `FilterBar`.

-Instead of WebAPI controller the server-side part in this scenario is handled by a usual MVC controller (`Controllers/OrderController.cs` file).
+Instead of WebAPI controller, the server-side part in this scenario is handled by a usual MVC controller (`Controllers/OrderController.cs` file).
 Basically, in addition to `Index` action it contains only 3 extra methods which handles the requests from EasyQuery client-side code: `GetModel` (returns the model), `GetList` (returns the lists of values for lookup columns) and `ApplyQueryFilter` which executes the query (filter) over `Orders` DbSet using `DynamicQuery` extension method and passes the result lost of orders to `_OrderListPartial` partial view for rendering.

 This is a great demonstration of using EasyQuery components without a WebAPI.

 ### Full-text search

 The last scenario is even simpler than the previous one.
 It demonstrates how quickly you can implement a full-text search over your database with only one useful extension function provided by EasyQuery: `FullTextSearchQuery`.
-The page is implementat as usual MVC action/view pari (`Controllers/CustomerController` and `Views/Customer/Customers.cshtml`).
+The page is implemented as usual MVC action/view pair (`Controllers/CustomerController` and `Views/Customer/Customers.cshtml`).
 It does not contain any EasyQuery JavaScript at all.
 All the magic happens in the `Index` method of the controller's class: we just call our `FullTextSearchQuery` function over the `Customers` DB set there.
 On the page, we also use `EqHighLightFor` HTML helper to highlight the found parts of the text inside the data table.

 ## Sample database